medhaupadhyay/Micropayment-Channel-Public-Website/index.md

 • Under ”Log Payments on an Existing Channel”, enter the contract address <br>
 • Input the amount of Ethereum you would like to send to the receiver <br>
 • Click ”Log Payment” <br>
-• Save the unique address that is generated <br>
+• Save the unique signature that is generated <br>
 <br>*Closing a Channel* <br>
 • Note: this action is irreversible <br>
 • Enter the contract address under ”Close Channel” <br>